-Former NFL quarterback and collegiate head coach Todd Whitten is in his first year mentoring the UTEP wide receivers.
+Former NFL quarterback and collegiate head coach Todd Whitten is in his second year working with the UTEP wide receivers.

 Whitten led Sam Houston State to runner-up finishes in the Southland Conference in 2006 (6-5) and 2007 (7-4).
 In 2006, D.D.
 Terry ranked seventh in the Football Championship Subdivision (FCS) in rushing, averaging 132.8 yards per game, and 11th in scoring with 9.8 points per game.
 In 2007, Sam Houston State held FCS top-25 rankings in passing offense (16th, 265.3 ypg) and total offense (21st, 419.3 ypg).
 Quarterback Rhett Bomar rated eighth nationally in total offense (290.6 ypg) en route to being chosen in the fifth round of the NFL Draft by the New York Giants.

 Whitten was 45-23 in two separate stints at Tarleton State.
 In 1996, he directed the Texans to a 5-5 mark.
 His second tenure produced a stellar 40-18 mark over five seasons, including 10 wins in 2001 and nine in 2002.
 The Texans won the Lone Star Conference championship in 2001, made their first-ever playoff appearance and closed out the year rated 10th in the Division II poll.
 Tarleton had a total of 34 All-Conference selections in 2002 and 2003, including 19 first team honorees, while capturing back-to-back Lone Star Conference North Division titles.
 The Texans set 30 school records during the Whitten era, and he garnered conference coach of the year honors on four occasions (1996, 2001-03).